-On Sunday, April 22nd UTC we will be releasing a new page for Admins to configure in-app preferences within the Dashboard. v7.0.0 native SDKs and updated Web Chat features will be available a day later to support these configurations for the conversational experience.
+We have introduced a new page for Admins to configure in-app preferences within the Dashboard.
 Admins will now see the following options on the new In-App SDK Configurations page:

 - Conversational Experience: Opt-in to provide a completely conversational experience for your end users

 - Agent typing indicator: Enable or disable this toggle to add a typing indicator into in-app conversations

 - Greeting message: Set up customizable and localizable messages to welcome your users in their language

 - Identity Bot: If a user has not previously provided their name and/or email, this bot (when enabled) will prompt them to provide that information when they reach out (and store it so it doesn’t have to ask again in the future)

 - Answer Bot: When this add-on is enabled for your plan, this AI-powered bot will suggest FAQs to users based on their first message